 Bitdefender Internet Security 2016 has the most efficient malware scans of any mid-priced antivirus program, ferreting out all manner of rogue software.
 It protects against phishing, email attacks and ransomware, and includes a file shredder and a password manager — features normally found in higher-priced products.

 But Bitdefender Internet Security 2016 is expensive for those needing coverage for more than three PCs, and can be slow to perform full system scans, although those scans had little performance impact.
+Still, it's one of the best antivirus software programs.

 Cost and What's Covered